dobaret/dobaret.github.io/docs/about.md

 1. I write the pages in a plain text format: <span class="do_not_break">:simple-markdown: Markdown</span>.
 2. I commit changes to a <span class="do_not_break">:material-github: GitHub</span> repository.
 3. When the `main` branch of the GitHub repository receives a commit, GitHub actions automatically transform the Markdown source files into HTML files.
+4. The HTML files are available at [dobaret.github.io](https://dobaret.github.io).